jamescherti/easysession.el/README.md

 ### What does EasySession offer that desktop.el doesn't?

+Easysession.el provides a reliable and modern alternative to desktop.el.

 While desktop.el is a foundational session management tool for Emacs, it has several limitations:
 - It primarily saves Emacs' state on exit and restores it on startup, making it difficult to switch between different session files during an editing session.
 - desktop.el does not restores buffer narrowing, which is the restriction of a buffer to display and edit only a specific portion of its contents.